-4 See also, Nolan v.
+3 See also, Nolan v.
 Cook County Officers Electoral Board, 768 N.E.2d 216, 221 (App.
 Ill.
 2002) ("the circulator's affidavit requirement is considered a meaningful and realistic method of eliminating fraudulent signatures and protecting the integrity of the political process." (citation omitted)); Nomination Petition of Cooper, 643 A.2d 717, 725 (Pa.
 Cmnwlth.
 1994) ("Where no evidence is presented to dispute the authenticity of a [petition] signature, it will be presumed genuine.").

-5 While arguably the burden on Ms. Henderson is to show clearly and convincingly fraud (see Allen v.
+4 While arguably the burden on Ms. Henderson is to show clearly and convincingly fraud (see Allen v.
 D.C.
 Bd. of Elections, 663 A.2d 489, 496 (D.C.
-1995)), we need not address whether that burden applies as she has not shown by a preponderance of the evidence (much less substantial evidence) that the signatures on Ms. Ryan's petition were forgeries.

-calling into question the validity of the signatures, such as testimony from a handwriting expert.
-Moreover, Ms. Henderson's subjective opinion as to the authenticity of the Petition signatures was rebutted by the signature authentication conducted by the Board's registrar as well as Ms. Ryan's contrary testimony.
+1995)), we need not address whether that burden applies as she has not shown by signed Ms. Dellesky's Petition and denied having done so.
+Nor did she offer credible forensic evidence calling into question the validity of the signatures such as testimony from a handwriting expert.
+Moreover, Ms. Henderson's subjective opinion as to the authenticity of the Petition signatures was rebutted by the signature authentication conducted by the Board's registrar as well as Ms. Dellesky's contrary testimony.